NASA-AMMOS/3DTilesRendererJS/CONTRIBUTING.md

 #### Common Wording

 Below are some commonly used words you'll want to leverage in your documentation contributions:
 - **AMMOS** - Advanced Multi-Mission Operations System tool set.
-- **Artifactory** - Lab-based artifact repository that stores compiled builds for reuse.
+AMMOS is also the eponymous organization that sponsors this repository.
+- **Docker** - Containerization service used to perform automated build, release and deployment.
-- **GitHub** - One word with capitalization of the 'G' and 'H'.
+- **GitHub** - one word, and capitalization of the 'G' and the 'H'
-- **Jenkins** - Continuous Integration (CI) server that hosts many Lab builds.
+- **GitHub Actions** - Continuous Integration (CI) services that facilitate build automation
-- **MIPL** - Multimission Instrument Processing Lab which hosts the project containing this repository.
-- **VICAR Java Build**  - The build system that collects and compiles related code.

 #### Inline Code Documentation